Pentagon-FAA dispute over lasers to thwart cartel drones led to airspace closure, AP sources say

 “This is stressful and there isn’t time to make so many changes, especially if you need to get back for work," Aracelia said.

-Lee reported from El Paso, Texas.
+Lee reported from El Paso, Texas and Funk from Omaha, Nebraska.
 Associated Press writers Jim Vertuno in Austin, Texas; Josh Funk in Omaha, Nebraska; Darlene Superville, Mike Balsamo and Konstantin Toropin in Washington; Kathy McCormack in Concord, New Hampshire; María Verza in Mexico City, and Christian Torres Chávez in Ciudad Juarez, Mexico, contributed.